Can you respond to customer demand?

-Large and enterprise sized businesses are often treated as success stories, and rightly so.
-They operate proven business models, with engaged audiences, repeat custom and branding that helps them stand from the crowd.
-But let’s not forget that there’s that old adage, ‘the bigger they are, the harder they fall.’
+Large and enterprise-sized businesses are often treated as success stories, and rightly so.
+They operate proven business models, with engaged audiences, repeat custom and branding that helps them stand out from the crowd.
+But let’s not forget that there’s that old adage, ‘The bigger they are, the harder they fall.’

 This statement has never been more relevant than in today’s climate.
 Just because a brand operates in forty countries, with over 5000 staff and millions in revenue, the pressure to succeed is enormous and failure can hinge on the smallest of decisions.
 If you fail to act on emerging trends, you might find yourself falling behind the competition, if you offer a poor user experience (UX) you could lose customers, and if you implement sub-standard technological developments and strategies then the damage to your brand and ultimately your finances could be catastrophic.

 Why are we telling you this?
 Well, because it happens every single day.
 Businesses fall into the trap of doing what has worked in the past, they make excuses for poor sales figures or low web traffic and struggle to invest in future touchpoints based on actual market data.

 Businesses across the globe worry about how they can best meet the needs of their customers, and this is something that has only become more prominent as demands and customer expectancies change.

 With the likes of Amazon offering same or next-day deliveries, utilities companies updating their customers about power or water shortages as they happen, or banks offering ‘my account’ payment portals, businesses have big decisions to make.